karnikkhanwilkar/habit-tracker/README.md

 ## License

 This project does not include a license file.
-Add a `LICENSE` file to clarify terms if you plan to open-source it.

 ---